Chocolate Dipped Cinder Toffee

 Cinder toffee - or honeycomb - relies on a simple technique in order to achieve its trademark airy and crisp texture.
 Sugar is first caramelised, and then combined with baking soda, before very quickly being spread onto a baking tray where it cools and hardens.
 Once set, the toffee is broken apart - creating bitesize pieces that are crumbly and sweet.

 I’d say one of the most important ingredients in cinder toffee is time.
 Just a few seconds can make the difference between a light and airy toffee and an overly hard and chewy toffee - so it’s important to have everything prepped before you start cooking the sugar.
-I like to set up my greased and lined tin next to my pan, as well as having my whisk and baking soda at hand from the start.
+I like to set up my parchment lined tin next to my pan, as well as having my whisk and baking soda at hand from the start.
 It’s also worth noting that the wider the dish, the thinner the toffee will be and vice versa.
 I like to go for a roughly 25cm brownie tin that ensures my toffee has enough room to spread but not so much that it doesn’t reach the edges once poured into it.

 5 mins (+ setting time)